rlhinrichs/numerical-methods/README.md

 We explore two principal iterative methods in solving linear algebra problems and use various problem configurations to compare & contrast the two approaches.
 We begin to see a trade-off in accuracy and performance.

 ---

+## Finding Eigenvalues: QR, SVD
+- finding-eigenvals.ipynb

+We explore the Gram-Shmidt Orthogonalization Process (QR Factorization) and Singular Value Decomposition (SVD) techniques in determining the λs (eigenvalues) of matrices and matrix multiplication.
+Here we can see _why_ each method works or doesn't, given linear independence.

+---